HectorRicardo/simple-music-app/README.md

 > bad practice, and I'm not going to explain that here.

-To achieve the Android-level abstraction, we need to separate the player into a decoupled media-player-module, just as we said.
+To achieve the Android-level abstraction, we need to separate the player into a decoupled media-player-module.
 This module is known as a **media session**.
 You wrap your player into and put it behind a media session, such that your player is totally insulated from the rest of your app.
-Your player will now only be called from the media session, and will communicate with the external world exclusively through the media session.
+Communication to and from the player will happe exclusively through the media session.
+This means that

-This means that:

   - Controlling places wanting to reach your player have to do so via the media session.
 Controlling places will send player commands to the media session,